PlatinumVoyager/HeapWatch/README.md

 ### Dynamic memory process control block heap block allocation viewer.

 <p>Enables the basic feature set of viewing the current Process Control Block structure field members
-    pertaining to the information stored in the target processes virtual memory space by viewing the currently allotted heap structure control blocks (heap blocks allocated within the VMA space of the target executable once it has been loaded into memory) </p>
+    pertaining to the information stored in the target processes virtual memory address space by viewing the currently allotted heap structure control blocks (heap blocks allocated within the VMA space of the target executable once it has been loaded into memory) </p>